HecticKiwi/HecticKiwi/README.md

 ## Hello, I'm Danny Duong!

-I'm a second-year Software Enginering student at the University of Calgary.
+I'm a third-year Software Enginering student at the University of Calgary.

 I was introduced to programming with Scratch, a simple block-based visual programming language.
 I've since made a few neat projects, such as re-makes of gamemodes from the popular rhythm game "osu!".
 I'm also fond of my older project "Don't Press the Button".